silentorb/marloth-story/books/fairytale/part5.md

 Crying.
 He could hear crying in the distance.
 It was a girl.

 The reflection jumped up in excitement.
 "You heard that, didn't you!
 She's in pain!
-They're probably hurting her.
+It's all their doing.
 You know what that means, don't you?"

 "I should go save her?"
 James asked feebly.